stiles/data/north-korea-rain/README.md

-# Rain in North Korea
+# Precipitation in North Korea

 This data includes historic precipitation data for several locations around North Korea.
 The data were scraped from Weather Underground's monthly history pages listing weather conditions at a dozen monitoring stations across the country.
 The data include more than 10,000 monthly observations from January 2005 to October 2017.